SymbioticLove/ReactFusion/README.md

 - A formatted App component wrapped with the Provider, Router, and with hash routing set up for efficient and seamless MPA development
 - Modified index.html, index.css, and manifest.json files to fit into the Fusion structure and define a :root for easy and consistent styling

 To create a Fusion project clone the repository, navigate to the CreateFusionApp directory, and run the command `fusion`.
 You will be prompted to provide a unique project name, then the build process will be executed.
 You may also provide a directory arugment when running the script to declare a filepath for the project. `fusion c:\` or `fusion c:` will save the project at your C:\ drive.
 If no directory argument is provided, the project will be saved one directory above the script, alongside the CreateFusionApp directory.
-Mac/Linux users will need to run the create_fusion_app.py script directly The following files are modified or created through the build process:
+Mac/Linux users will need to run the create_fusion_app.py script directly.
+The following files are modified or created through the build process:

 ### Fusion App.js:
 ```javascript